Friday, January 31, 2020 / by Harvey Rosenberg

 Yes, interview the potential property manager.
 You need to know their experience with renting properties, with handling maintenance, dealing with renter requests, finances and more.
 They should also know about local market trends, what homes rent for.

 Additionally, ask how many properties he or she manages.
 Does he or she have any employees.
 Is there a 24-hour emergency hotline?
 What about maintenance vendors.
-How ...
+How does th ...

 Friday, January 10, 2020 / by Harvey Rosenberg

 Here's a quick look at some luxury properties for sale in our area.
 When you're ready to upgrade, be sure to reach out to us here to view these homes and negotiate on your behalf.

 This 3 bedroom, 3 bath home has over 3100 square feet. located on the 14th hole of the Tierra Del Sol Championship Golf Course in The Villages Active 55+ Community.
 The open and airy floor plan is spacious, includes plenty of closet and storage space, yet the feel is comfortable and relaxing.
 Enjoy the ability to entertain in the formal dining room or have dinner for two in the eat-in kitchen overlooking the pool.
 The covered back porch is accessible from 3 sets of sliding doors if you want to take in the pool and golf course views.
 When the sun is too strong just flip a switch and the electronic sunscreen will enclose the covered porch allowing for shade and privacy without eliminating the beautiful views.
 This home has so many extras such as designer California close ...